tj-actions/changed-files/README.md

     # Type: string
     until: ''

+    # Force the use of Github's REST API even when
+    # a local copy of the repository exists
+    # Type: boolean
+    # Default: "false"
+    use_rest_api: ''

     # Write outputs to the `output_dir` defaults to `.github/outputs` folder.
     # NOTE: This creates a `.txt` file by default and
     # a `.json` file if `json` is set to `true`.